csswizardry/csswizardry.github.com/_posts/2019-08-08-time-to-first-byte-what-it-is-and-why-it-matters.md

   there.
 If your origin is in, say, Virginia, that’s going to be a large and invisible increase in TTFB.
-* **Filesystem reads:** The server simply reading static files such as images or sylesheets from the filesystem has a cost.
+* **Filesystem reads:** The server simply reading static files such as images or stylesheets from the filesystem has a cost.
 It all gets added to your TTFB.
 * **Prioritisation:** HTTP/2 has a (re)prioritisation mechanism whereby it may choose to [stall lower-priority responses](https://github.com/pmeenan/http2priorities#readme) on the server